UT San Antonio

 Leader, LINC Simulation IPE Initiative

-Associate Professor/Clinical, Department of Medicine, Division of General & Hospital Medicine
+Assistant Professor/Clinical, Division of Hospital Medicine

 Long School of Medicine